robbyae/cpu-gregorian-chant/README.md

 :-------------------------:|:-------------------------:
 an early version of the monks | an experimental singing version of the monks

-After some experimentation, I decided to increase the pixel count on the heads (and legs!) only, leaving the robes identical to the earliest model.
-I believe the wide black outlines conveys a sort of thickness, and the stylistic inconsistencies between the heads and the robes meshes very well.
+After some experimentation, I decided to increase the visible pixel count on the heads only and leave the robes identical to the earliest model.
+The wide black outlines conveys a sort of thickness, and the stylistic inconsistencies between the heads and the robes mesh well.
+Additionally, keeping the robes identical conveys the genercism of the monks despite their distinct faces.

 ![Final Monks](/assets/readme/final-monks.png)
 :--:
 The final version of the monks.

-Some find
+Some find the monks "creepy".
+While this never occurred to me as I was creating them, I don't find them creepy at all.
+In fact, I think they are quite cute.
 </details>

 <details><summary><h3>Speech Box</h3></summary>
 The speech box presented a surprising challenge.
 Two factors primarily contributed to this challenge — the "typewriter" effect, and the colored terms that display a definition when hovered over.
 <br><br>